 Sharon is an award-winning short story writer whose stories deal with the messy business of love, family, and relationships.
 She’s also the author of a novel, Across A Narrow Strait, and a nonfiction book, Up Close & Personal.
 In April her memoir, Walking Each Other Home, will be released by BWL Publishing.

-Walking Each Other Home, the story of Sharon’s caregiving journey after her mom was struck with vascular dementia, will be released in April 2026 by BWL Publishing.
-Early readers have called it “beautifully written, heart wrenching, moving, and filled with humour and insights.”
+Walking Each Other Home, the story of Sharon’s caregiving journey after her mom was struck with vascular dementia, will be released in April 2026.
+Early readers have called it “beautifully written,” “heart wrenching,” “filled with humanity, insight, and love,” and “a powerful and personal treatise.”

 With unflinching honesty, Sharon McInnes reveals not only the grief and stress involved in caring for her mother, but also the brilliant and unexpected rewards.
 I’m so grateful for her depiction of the beautiful parts of caregiving — shared intimacy, deep love, laughter and silliness even in the midst of tragedy.
 And I’m just as grateful for her frankness about rage, despair and cleaning up poop.
 Walking Each Other Home is a comfort and inspiration for anyone involved in the life-changing work of caregiving.